DusanTodorovic5/DusanTodorovic5/README.md

 ## Hi, I'm Dušan Todorović :wave:

-Third year software engineering student at Electrotechnical faculty in University of Belgrade.
+Fourth-year Software Engineering student at Electrotechnical faculty in University of Belgrade.

 Enthustiastic, responsible and hard working person,